 In keeping with the "cruise" model, guests will "remain fully in story" over their two-day, two-night experience, filling hours with Sabacc lessons, Lightsaber training, Droid racing, model ship building, eating and drinking in the ship's dining room and lounge, exploring the Halcyon's bridge and boiler rooms on mini-missions, and activating "spontaneous story moments" by interacting with the ship's crew of humans, aliens, and Droids.

-Just as Earth cruises include stops of ports of call, the Starcruiser experience will include a "planetary excursion" to Batuu (that is, Star Wars: Galaxy's Edge at Disney's hollywood Studios) via completely-enclosed shuttle busses that simulate a ferry between the ship and planet.
-There Star Wars: Rise of the Resistance, Millennium Falcon: Smugglers Run, and a Quick Service lunch at Docking Bay 7 (included!) will be recontextualized into the happenings aboard the Halcyon.
+Just as Earth cruises include stops of ports of call, the Starcruiser experience will include a "planetary excursion" to Batuu (that is, Star Wars: Galaxy's Edge at Disney's Hollywood Studios) via completely-enclosed shuttles that simulate an interstellar tender between the ship and planet.
+There, priority access to Star Wars: Rise of the Resistance, Millennium Falcon: Smugglers Run, and a Quick Service lunch at Docking Bay 7 (included!) will be recontextualized into the happenings aboard the Halcyon.

 The truth is... that sounds cool.
 For Star Wars' most ardent fans, how could you not love the idea of literally living in a fully-explorable ship for two days?
 Even if you're not a die-hard devotee of Star Wars, it's easy to read about the Starcruiser and appreciate its commitment.
 Granted, we've argued that Disney's strict adherence to "immersion" actually weakens Galaxy's Edge at times, but hey, this is an almost-unbelievably scaled experience that should have the reverence and "reality" to match.